dart-lang/site-www/src/web/js-interop.md

 to automate migrations using the latter.

-While `dart:js_util` is supported by `dart2wasm` in future interop, it won't be as ergonomic, and won't be optimized for it.
+While `dart:js_util` is supported by `dart2wasm` in future interop, it won't be as ergonomic, and won't be optimized.

 [`js_util`]: {{site.dart-api}}/{{site.data.pkg-vers.SDK.channel}}/dart-js_util/dart-js_util-library.html